manishsharma004/android2android-accessory/README.md

 What is it?
 ===========

-This is as an example on how leverage the accessory mode to communicate between 2 Android devices.
+This is as an example on how to leverage the accessory mode to communicate between 2 Android devices.
 You connect 2 devices via one USB-cable + one USB-OTG adapter and chat between devices ( or exchange any other data in a real-world application ).

 The App comes in 2 flavors - one host flavor and one device flavor.
 You need to install one of these flavors on each device.